How To Stop Your Dog From Digging Under Your Fence

 Can training alone stop my dog from digging under the fence?

 Training can be a helpful tool in preventing your dog from digging under the fence, but it may not be enough on its own.
+When relying on training, management and attention is an important factor.
+Do not leave your pet alone in the yard and expect them to follow a command you gave 15 minutes ago with no reward available to work for.
+As responsible dog trainers, we have to have reasonable expectations for our animals and for the process.
 It’s important to also address any underlying behavioral issues and provide alternative outlets for their energy and natural instincts.
 Additionally, using physical barriers or deterrents can reinforce the training and provide an immediate solution while your dog learns new habits.

 How long does it take for my dog to stop digging under the fence?